-The rider can take his place behind the time-keeping line using as great a distance as he requires within the limits of the track at his disposal.
+The rider can take his place behind the timekeeping line using the distance he requires as long as he stays within the limits of the track at his disposal.
 When ready, he drives towards and across the starting line and continues across the finish line.

-1.22 REFUELLING AND RIDER RELAYS
+1.19.
+REFUELLING AND RIDER RELAYS

-To the rear of the start and parallel to the time-keeping line, at a distance of approximately 10 metres, a "refuelling line" must be clearly marked on the track.
-During refuelling or during the relay of riders, the motorcycle must stop in the zone between these two lines.
+A "refuelling line" must be clearly marked on the track at a 10-metre distance of the starting line and parallel to the timekeeping line.
+During refuelling or during the relay of riders, the motorcycle must stop in the zone between the refuelling and timekeeping lines.

-Outside assistance will be allowed to re-start the motorcycle, only in the event that a motorcycle must be 'push' started by the mechanics up to (but not beyond) the refuelling line.
-At this point the motorcycle must continue under its own power or be started by its own on-board starting devices.
+Outside assistance will be allowed to restart the motorcycle, only if a motorcycle must be 'pushed" by the mechanics up to (but not beyond) the refuelling line.
+At this point, the motorcycle must continue under its own power or be started by its own onboard starting devices.

-In the event that a motorcycle should be 'push-started', the motorcycle must be placed in front of the refuelling line, using as much distance as necessary to start the engine.
-If a machine is equipped with a kick- or electric starter, the machine can start direct from the refuelling position.
+If a motorcycle should be 'push-started', the motorcycle must be placed in front of the refuelling line, using as much distance as necessary to start the engine.
+If a machine is equipped with a kick- or electric starter, the machine can start directly from the refuelling position.